DineshChandraP/Apexon/Projects.md

 Testing and Deployment:
 Setting up CI/CD pipelines for smooth deployment and rollback.
+## Role
+Java Developer-Developed the Cloud Function code to handle data processing and API integration.

 # Project 2: Solvay MFT File Sync to Acquia server
 Developed a GCP Cloud Function to securely upload user data from Excel files to a Drupal server via SFTP with PPK authentication.